tsgates/www-feast17/workshop-kbnets.md

 #### Submission Instructions

 Submissions must describe original, previously unpublished research, not currently under review by another conference or journal.
 Papers must be submitted electronically via the submission site.
-The length of papers must be no more than **6 pages**, including tables and figures.
+The length of papers must be no more than **6 pages**, including tables, figures __<red>and references, using the same template as SIGCOMM submission</red>__ ([SIGCOMM submission instructions](submission.html)).
 The cover page must contain the name and affiliation of author(s) for **single-blind** peer reviewing by the program committee.
 Each submission will receive **at least three independent blind** reviews from the TPC.
 At least one of the authors of every accepted paper must register and present their work at the workshop.

 Please submit your paper via [https://sigcomm17kbnets.hotcrp.com/](https://sigcomm17kbnets.hotcrp.com/).